Rational curves on O'Grady's tenfolds: Introduction and notation

 \subsection{Acknowledgements}

 Most of the work contained in this article was carried out during my PhD at the Università degli Studi di Roma Tor Vergata and at the Université de Strasbourg, under the supervision of Gianluca Pacienza and Antonio Rapagnetta.
-I wish to thank them for their invaluable help and their support during all the stages of my work.
-I am currently based at the Technische Universit\"at of Chemnitz, where I have been partially supported by the DFG through the research grant Le 3093/2-2; I wish to thank Christian Lehn for his support and his advice.
-Also, I want to thank Claudio Onorati for his help and the many discussions we had.
-Finally, I want to thank Samuel Boissièr and Arvid Perego for having carefully read my PhD thesis, and for their comments and suggestions.
+It is my pleasure to thank them for their invaluable help and their support during all the stages of the work.
+The author strongly benefitted from the help and many discussions with Christian Lehn and Claudio Onorati.
+Furthermore, I wish to thank Samuel Boissièr and Arvid Perego for having carefully read my PhD thesis, and for their comments and suggestions.
 In particular, I thank Arvid Perego for having pointed out a blunder in the computations in the proof of Proposition \ref{prop.inters.D2}.
+Finally, I want to thank the anonymous referee for their comments and questions, which have improved the work.
+This work has been partially funded by the DFG through the research grant Le 3093/2-2, and by Portuguese national funds through FCT — Fundação para a Ciência e a Tecnologia — under the project EXPL/MAT-PUR/1162/2021 and through CMUP (Centro de Matematica da Universidade do Porto) under the project UIDB/00144/2020.